BiosignalsLibphys/iEEG_Synthetizer/README.md

 researchers and clinicians with robust, authentic datasets that can be used to drive innovations in epilepsy treatment and care, without compromising on the ethical aspects of data usage.

-This is an ongoing project, and in this repo we share some early demos of what we are currently developing.
+This is an ongoing project, and in this repo we share some amazing early demos of what we are currently developing.

 ![Alt text](image.png "Original versus Synthetic iEEG")